Oregon Secretary of State

 In the heart of the Columbia Plateau wheat area, Gilliam County has an average farm size of about 4,200 acres, principally raising wheat, barley and beef cattle.

-With elevations of over 3,000 feet near Condon in the south of the county, and 285 feet at Arlington, 38 miles north, the county offers a variety of climates.
-Two major rivers, the John Day and Columbia, and Interstate 84 traverse the area east to west.
-Highway 19 connects the county’s major cities north to south and serves as the gateway to the John Day Valley.
+With elevations of over 3,000 ft. near Condon in the south of the county, and 285 ft. just 39 miles north at Arlington, the county sees a variety of climates.
+To the west are two major rivers: the John Day and Columbia.

 County Officials